 The whole idea behind emergency protein is that I want to cook some protein and veggies really quickly so it gets in my rumbling belly FAST.
 Plus, I want to make sure I make a big batch so I have leftovers.

 Hands-down, the quickest way to cook meat is to stir-fry it.
 Everything should be cut small so your dish is finished lickey-split.
-Similar to garbage soup, this “recipe” makes use of whatever protein and wilting veggies are in the fridge or freezer.
-I don’t have any set measurements and I rarely make the same dish more than once.
+Similar to my Garbage Soup, this “recipe” makes use of whatever protein and wilting veggies are in the fridge or freezer.
+I don’t have any set measurements, and I rarely make this dish the same way more than once.
 I taste constantly while I’m cooking and I stop seasoning when it tastes right.

 All variations normally include: